JimakosOSX/leviathan/README.md

 ## Information
 Testing this on Ubuntu 22.04.1 LTS (Digital Ocean Droplet)

+1vCPU / 1GB RAM should be okay to run this setup.

 TODO 📝

 1. Add Apache installation (with file placement)